 The Kitchen Rip-Out and Replace

-With services and electrics already in place, this can be a straightforward project
+With the services and electrics you need already in place, this is usually a pretty straightforward project

-Of course this scenario also has one extra job that the other routes to achieving a kitchen discussed over these pages do not — you have to get rid of what is there before you can begin.
+Of course this scenario also has one extra job that the other routes to achieving a new kitchen do not — you have to get rid of what is already there before you can begin.
 You should take care when taking out the old kitchen, so here are some things to consider:

 - Ripping it out, damaging walls and potentially pipework and wiring will only mean more time and cost afterwards.